Secretary of State for Defence

-The secretary of state for defence is a secretary of state in the Government of the United Kingdom, with responsibility for the Ministry of Defence.
+The secretary of state for defence, also known as the defence secretary, is a secretary of state in the Government of the United Kingdom, with responsibility for the Ministry of Defence.
 As a senior minister, the incumbent is a member of the Cabinet of the United Kingdom.

-The post of Secretary of State for Defence was created on 1 April 1964 replacing the positions of Minister of Defence, First Lord of the Admiralty, Secretary of State for War and Secretary of State for Air, while the individual offices of the British Armed Forces were abolished and their functions transferred to the Ministry of Defence.
-In 1997, Michael Portillo was filling this post at the time of the Portillo moment.
+The post of secretary of state for defence was created on 1 April 1964, replacing the positions of minister of defence, first lord of the admiralty, secretary of state for war, and secretary of state for air, while the individual offices of the British Armed Forces were abolished and their functions transferred to the Ministry of Defence.
 In 2019, Penny Mordaunt became the UK's first female defence secretary.

-The secretary is supported by the other ministers in the Defence Ministerial team and the MOD permanent secretary.
+The secretary of state is supported by the other ministers in the Defence Ministerial Team and the MOD permanent secretary.
 The corresponding shadow minister is the shadow secretary of state for defence, and the secretary of state is also scrutinised by the Defence Select Committee.

-The current secretary of state for defence is Ben Wallace MP, since his appointment by Prime Minister Boris Johnson in July 2019.
-He was reappointed by Prime Minister Liz Truss in September 2022, and again by Prime Minister Rishi Sunak in October 2022.
+The current secretary of state for defence is John Healey, who was appointed on 5 July 2024 following the 2024 United Kingdom general election.

 Responsibilities

-Corresponding to what is generally known as a defence minister in many other countries, the Defence Secretary's remit includes:
+In contrast to what is generally known as a defence minister in many other countries, the Defence Secretary's remit includes: